doguabaris/telytics/packages/client/README.md

 ## Features

-- Minimal API: `initTelemetry()`, `trackError()`
+- Minimal API: `initTelemetry`, `trackError`, `trackInfo`, `trackTransaction`
-- Fully typed with TypeScript
-- Fire-and-forget error tracking
+- Fire-and-forget logging for errors, info, and transactions
 - Compatible with browser and server environments
-- Ideal for decentralized dApp telemetry
+- Suitable for decentralized dApp telemetry with privacy in mind

 ## Installation